ahilles107/linux/README.md

 simple power management script, unloads unnecessary kernel modules (works with atheros & r8169)

-### yt.sh
+### yt-bot / yt.sh

+yt-bot -- bot using yt.sh to set and download list of youtube videos

-simple program downloading video from youtube in 720p and converting to mp3
+yt.sh -- simple program downloading video from youtube in the best possible quality and converting to mp3